Antenuptial contract in South Africa (aka ANC or prenuptial agreement) is explained. Why you should get an antenuptial agreement by experts?

 This means that:

 - All debts and assets of both parties are joined into what is called a ‘common estate’, which is owned equally by both.

 - Everything earned, bought, inherited or acquired in any way during the marriage goes into the common or joint estate.

 - Money in either spouse’s bank account legally belongs to the joint estate.

 - Any debts incurred by either party bind the joint estate.
 This can be a serious problem in the case of insolvency because no assets are protected and both parties will be deemed insolvent.

 - If one party enters the marriage with significantly more assets that the other, they immediately forfeit ownership of half of everything to the other.

-This is the old-fashioned that people got married, but perhaps not the best suited to modern reality.
+This is the way people traditionally married, but it is perhaps not best suited to modern reality.

-Today there are two good alternatives to consider while panning your wedding: prenuptial agreement with or without accrual.
+Today, there are two good alternatives to consider while planning your wedding: out of community of property – with or without accrual.

 - All debts and assets of each party remains exclusively theirs when they marry.